dr-cooder/peg-solishare/README.md

 ## Idea
 In Peg SoliShare, players can play Peg Solitaire puzzles created by other players around the world, or create and share their own puzzles with the world.
 ## Inspiration
-- "Disappearing Act" puzzle series from Professor Layton and Pandora's Box / the Diabolical Box
+- Peg Solitaire and its sub-puzzles: "Disappearing Act" puzzle series from Professor Layton and Pandora's Box / the Diabolical Box
-- Super Mario Maker series
+- User-generated level platform: Super Mario Maker series
+- Name of solvable puzzle cache (sacredTimeline): Loki (TV series)
 ## External Code
 ### Help and Snippets
 - https://stackoverflow.com/questions/36562953/converting-binary-to-hexadecimal